matry/editor/README.md

 Stride is governed by a few key principles:

 1. **Efficiency begets power**.
-The primary motto of a professional tool should be to empower you, and most of the time that means *getting out of your way*.
+The raison d'etre of a professional tool should be to empower you, and most of the time that means *getting out of your way*.
 2. **Power over familiarity**.
 Professional tools shouldn't be afraid to depart dramatically from long-standing conventions, if doing so empowers their users.
 3. **Design should be performed in the target medium**.
 If you're designing for the web, then the browser should be your working environment.
 4. **Drawing tools are not equipped to solve modern design problems**.
 At scale, designing a product often means creating a system, and text is better suited for that purpose than graphical illustrations.